NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/https-certificates.rst

   Press any key to continue:

 In this example the request succeeded.
-If any problems occured the log would instead indicate the reason for the failure.
+If any problems occurred the log would instead indicate the reason for the failure.

 Once you press a key to continue you will be returned to the start of the HTTPS